Chris Brown At Risk Of Losing His House Following $2 Million Popeyes Lawsuit

 In December 2023, a housekeeper got some good news in her lawsuit against Brown, which came after his dog allegedly “viciously mauled” her in 2020, “ripping off large chunks” of flesh from her face and arms.
 According to Rolling Stone, Brown’s lawyer challenged six of the nine claims filed by the housekeeper and her husband, but a Los Angeles judge upheld the bulk of her claims and said a trial would begin in January.

-The singer was also recently sued by a man who alleges he assaulted him at a nightclub in London, leaving him with injuries that led to his hospitalization.
+The singer was also recently sued by a man who alleges Brown assaulted him at a nightclub in London, leaving him with injuries that led to his hospitalization.

-According to the complaint seen by TMZ, Abraham Diaw claimed that Brown hit him over the head with a bottle of Don Julio 1942 tequila at Tape London in February 2023.
+According to the complaint, seen by TMZ, Amadou “Abe” Diaw, claimed that Brown hit him over the head with a bottle of Don Julio 1942 tequila at Tape London in February 2023.
 After he passed out, Diaw alleges that Brown continued to kick him as he lay on the floor, later being hospitalized with injuries that included torn ligaments in his leg and cuts to his head.

 As for Brown’s legal battle against City National Bank, he has 30 days to respond to the ruling.